Skip to Content

 Helvellyn

-The Trust took on management of Glenridding Common from 2017 - 2023 via a lease agreement with the Lake District National Park Authority, following a positive consultation with local and national stakeholders.
+From 2017 to 2023 the Trust managed Glenridding Common - on the other side of Helvellyn - via a lease agreement with the Lake District National Park Authority (LDNP), following a positive consultation with local and national stakeholders.
 We worked with our neighbours to protect and restore the ecosystem while respecting the area’s cultural traditions.

 Our legacy at Glenridding Common